 unmasking reality as a lie peddled to us.

 the sweeter the soundbite is the bitter the lie.

 mask that hides

 feed the sugar

 His poems have appeared in Osiris, The Dawntreader, Ink Sweat and Tears, Lakeview International Literary Journal, Prole, Trafika Europe, Tipton Poetry Journal, and many others.

 In 2015 Matt won the erbacce Prize for Poetry with his first full collection Dystopia 38.10, and won the Into the Void Poetry Prize in 2016.
 In 2017 Matt was invited to Boston to read at the Luminous Echoes event and has been invited back to read in Boston and New York in 2018.
 Matt has a new collection now available called One Million Tiny Cuts and is available from New York publishing house Clare Song Birds.

-Get to know Matt by checking out our exclusive interview with him over on the Orson's Publishing blog.
+Be sure to check out our exclusive interview with Matt over on the Orson's Publishing blog.